 The dorm is always open, with meals either provided on campus or with families in the neighborhood.

 Armed guard 24 hours at the campus gate.
-Students have Student ID cards with which they are allowed on campus.
-Students are updated on the security situation when necessary and when it is deemed necessary we restrict students’ movement.
+Students have Student ID cards which are required to enter the campus late at night.
+Students are updated on the country-wide security situation when relevant and when it is deemed necessary we restrict students’ movement.

 Midreshet Tehillah first began in 2002, and has rapidly risen to prominence, becoming a program of choice for motivated students looking for a genuine growth experience.

 YU/Stern, Touro, Teacher’s Institute of Chicago

 1 Beit Yitzchak Street, Hakablan

 (mailing address) P.O.
 Box 43016

 Har Nof, Jerusalem 91430

 Phone: (02) 654-4578